libor-m/scrimer/doc/1-remove-adaptors.rst

     # 6 errors: 17146 23858
     # 7 errors: 18041 67844

-In sample results, numbers start to diverge for ``NERR`` > 5, so 5 is a good choice.
+In our sample results, numbers start to diverge for ``NERR`` > 5, so 5 is a good choice.

 Read count statistics
 ---------------------